Mary Storm, PhD, Academic Director

 Besides film and television, Yousuf also worked for Encyclopedia Britannica (India) as the arts editor.
 He has been a Sarai Fellow (2004) and an Asia Fellow (2005).
 He has published many essays about the popular devotional art of Indian Muslims and is the author of the book Muslim Devotional Art in India.

-Bishnupriya Dutt is an Indian theatre practitioner-researcher.
+Bishnupriya Dutt is an Indian theater practitioner-researcher.
 She has acted in forty plays and has directed five.
 At present, she is an associate professor in the School of Arts and Aesthetics at Jawaharlal Nehru University, New Delhi.
-Her areas of research include colonial and postcolonial theatre in India, feminist readings of Indian theatre, and performative practices and popular culture.
+Her areas of research include colonial and postcolonial theater in India, feminist readings of Indian theater, and performative practices and popular culture.

 Her recent publications include the articles “Historicizing Actress Stories: English Actresses in India” and “Actress Stories: Binodini and Amal Allana” and the texts Engendering Performance: Indian Performer’s Journey in Search of an Identity and Actors from an Alternate Space.

 She has completed research projects with the University Grant Commission project on professional and semiprofessional female performers in Indian popular performances.

 Shikha Jhingan is an assistant professor at Lady Shri Ram College, Delhi University, New Delhi.
 She is currently completing her doctoral thesis in cinema studies from the School of Arts and Aesthetics, Jawaharlal Nehru University, New Delhi.

 Her published works include “The Singer, the Star, and the Chorus” and a review of Ganesh Anantharaman’s Bollywood Melodies: A History of the Hindi Film Song.

 Urmimala Sarkar Munsi, PhD, Lecturer, Indian Classical Dance